-David is currently employed by Cargill.
-Since graduation, he has stayed highly involved with the University and has contributed to various college programs and events.
-He has served as a mentor in the CFANS Mentor Program for over 7 years!
+David is currently employed as a nutritionist at RPMG Inc. Since graduation, he has stayed highly involved with the University and has contributed to various college programs and events.
+He has served as a mentor in the CFANS Mentor Program for 10 years.
 As a board member, David hopes to continue supporting the Mentor Program, promote CFANS student development, and grow sponsorship efforts.
-David has a positive perspective and passion for success.
-He enjoys engaging in lively conversation- be sure to stop him for a chat!
+David has a positive perspective and passion for assisting others in achieving success.
+He enjoys engaging in lively conversation.
+Be sure to stop him for a chat.

 1987, B.S.
 Urban Forestry

 Paul is currently employed by the City of Plymouth.
 He became an Alumni Society board member to make a difference in the lives of CFANS students, and to honor the memory of his late friend Art Widerstrom.
 Over the years, Paul has mentored many students through the CFANS Mentor Program.
 He hopes to help promote the program to fellow alumni and help foster overall alumni engagement.

 BS ‘96, Urban & Community Forestry